How to Write a Literature Review

 Check your work.
 The hardest part is behind.
 Now all you have to do is check spelling, grammar, and punctuation.
 Continue proofreading after a pause.

 Better ask someone else to check your work.
 You may have missed errors or asked questions, but did not answer them.
 There may also be other ambiguities that you are not aware of.
 By following these directions you will understand how to write a literature review.

-Use correct quotes.
+Use correct quotes for the literature review.
 Your instructions will likely contain information about which formats should be used for quotations in the text.
-Professors often take the consistent use of these formats into account when evaluating your work.
+Professors often take the consistent use of these formats into account when evaluating parts of a literature review.

-Avoid accusations of plagiarism.
+Avoid plagiarism by any means.
 Using your own words will help you avoid accusations of plagiarism, which are taken seriously by many academic departments.
-If it is proven that you have committed plagiarism, you can be suspended or otherwise disciplined as a student (deprivation of examinations, exclusion from further exams, insufficient or grades).
-Make sure to write down direct quotes correctly.
+If it is proven that you have plagiarized, you can be suspended or otherwise punished as a student (deprivation of examinations, exclusion from further exams, insufficient grades).
+Make sure to reference direct quotes correctly.